reasonml/reason-react/test/jest/README.md

 # Jest bindings

 > Simpler bindings for Jest, taken from [draftbit/re-jest](https://github.com/draftbit/re-jest) and
-> vendored here to avoid a dependency
+> vendored here to avoid a dependency and have control over them

 - Write tests with the same approach as JavaScript
 - Uses pipe first `->` for chaining assertions (expect)